Asymmetric Burkholder inequalities in noncommutative symmetric spaces: Introduction

 where $s_c(x)$ and $s_r(x)$ denote the column and the row versions of conditioned square functions for which we refer to the next section for concrete definitions.
-Moreover, they also treated the corresponding inequalities for $1<p<2$ which are dual versions of \eqref{nc1} (see \cite{JX2003} for details).
-In addition, applying an interpolation method, Junge and Xu \cite{JX2008} proved that, similar to the classical case, the diagonal term in \eqref{nc1} can be replaced by a maximal function version: if $2\leq p<\infty$ and if $x\in L_p(\mathcal{M}),$ then
+Here and what follows, $(\M,\tau)$ will always denote a finite von Neumann algebra equipped with a faithful normal finite trace $\T$ with $\T({\bf 1})=1$.
+Moreover, by using an interpolation method, Junge and Xu \cite{JX2008} proved that, similar to the classical case, the diagonal term in \eqref{nc1} can be replaced by a maximal function version: if $2< p<\infty$ and if $x\in L_p(\mathcal{M}),$ then